dotnet/upgrade-assistant/README.md

 ## Extensibility

-The Upgrade Assistant has an extension system that make it easy for users to customize many of the migration steps without having to rebuild the tool.
+The Upgrade Assistant has an extension system that make it easy for users to customize many of the upgrade steps without having to rebuild the tool.
 An Upgrade Assistant extension can extend the following upgrade steps (described in more detail below):

 1. Source updates (via Roslyn analyzers and code fix providers)
 2. NuGet package updates (by explicitly mapping certain packages to their replacements)